JayaniKaushalya/JayaniKaushalya/README.md

 Hi there 👋

 I'm Jayani Weerasinghe from Sri Lanka , and I'm an enthusiastic, hardworking, energetic, and creative undergraduate of Faculty of Information Technology , University of Moratuwa.
 I really enjoy learning langauges and frameworks like C# , .NET , .NET Core , Java , html , CSS , JavaScript , Bootstrap .
-I love designing wireframes and prototypes, to build websites and web applications .My passion is to become a UX/UI Design & Frontend Developer.
+I love designing wireframes and prototypes, to build websites and web applications .My passion is to become a UX/UI Designer & Frontend Developer.